HeinoPortfolio/Java/Appointment Application/Readme.md

  *  Please view each class file for more information about the class.
 3. ### View Controller -
  * This will contail the FXML files that are used in the design of the UI.
- *  Files included: AddModifyAppointment, AddModifyAppointmentController, AddModifyCustomerFXML, AddModifyCustomerFXMLController, LogInFXML, LogInFXMLController, MainFXMLMain, FXMLController, Reports, ReportsController
+ *  Files included: AddModifyAppointment, AddModifyAppointmentController, AddModifyCustomerFXML, AddModifyCustomerFXMLController, LogInFXML, LogInFXMLController, MainFXMLMain, FXMLController, Reports, ReportsController.
+ 4. ### MatthewHeinoAppointmentApplication2 -
+  * Contains the main driver file for the application.